 Who wrote the Gospels?
 Higher criticism of the Bible challenges the traditional attributions of Matthew, Mark, Luke, and John.
 In this Seven Minute Seminary, Ben Witherington explains how authority and authorship worked in the ancient world and how this relates to the four Gospels.

 Do you ever stop to think how your leadership might impact even the smallest among you?
 Gabe Lawson shares a story from his childhood about a leader who greatly impacted his life with one special encounter.

 After suffering military defeat and captivity for its apostasy, the Jewish people were finally freed and allowed to return to their homeland in the 6th century BC, ending their exile to Babylon.
 Learn more about the accomplishments of two particular leaders, Ezra and Nehemiah, from Roger Nam in this Seven Minute Seminary.

 Bible promise cards, memorizing verses, and KJV translations have all led us to mistakenly believe that every verse is independent from the rest.
 In this primer on reading the Bible in context, Timothy J. Jenney reminds us that the paragraph, not the verse, is the fundamental unit of interpretation in the Bible.

 Listen in on Steve Martyn and Ken Collins as they host a series preaching through John Wesley's sermons, arranged topically according to the Order of Salvation.
-This week, enjoy On Working Out Our Own Salvation (Philippians 2:12-13).
+This week, enjoy The Spirit of Bondage and of Adoption (Romans 8:15).
 Check back every Sunday for a new sermon.